Anonymous Tip Reporting

 Lakeville Area Schools is committed to the safety of our students, staff and community.
-We are committed to creating an inclusive and positive climate in all of our schools, where all students feel comfortable, safe, and ready to learn.
-Part of this is staying aware of what's happening in our schools and facilities.
-If you see something, say something.
+We are committed to creating a safe, inclusive and positive climate in all of our schools, where all students feel comfortable and ready to learn.
+To do so, our entire community needs to work together to stay aware and act quickly when safety concerns arise.
+If you see something, say something, do something.
 We always encourage our community to share and report concerns directly with school leaders.

 We always encourage our community to share and report concerns directly with school leaders.
-We encourage the use of P3 Campus for circumstances where individuals may feel uncomfortable addressing concerns directly with us.
+We encourage the use anonymous tip reporting for circumstances where individuals may feel uncomfortable addressing concerns directly with school and District leaders.

 Submit a Tip on the Mobile App